|

 (e.g. DAP Weldwood) at 0, 90, 180, and 270 degrees around its circumference

 under both edges.
-You do not have to let each surface dry before
+If you use contact cement, you do not have to let each surface dry before

 bringing